zdfs/toscani/README.md

 Toscani
 =======

-A series of web experiments
+A series of web experiments.
+Source code for each experiment needs to be built with Hammer (available in the Mac App store).